Penn State police had warnings about Sandusky in 1998: NBC

 “I wish I were dead,” he told her.

-Sandusky’s lawyer, Joe Amendola, asked a judge last week to dismiss the charges.
+Sandusky’s lawyer, Joe Amendola, asked a judge last week to dismiss the all the charges against his client.

 The NBC report had raised new questions “which will be formulated into additional discovery requests we will submit to the attorney general in the near future, hopefully, for disposition at the April 5th hearing on Jerry’s motions,” Amendola said in a statement on Saturday.